 If you do take out early withdrawals without meeting one of the exceptional circumstances, the money will count toward your total taxable income for that year — and will be subject to an additional 10% tax as a penalty.
 Of course, you’ll also be missing out on the opportunity to allow your money to grow.

-Like most retirement plans, the solo-k is subject to required minimum distributions.
+Like most retirement plans, the individual 401(k) is subject to required minimum distributions.
 In general, you’ll need to make your first withdrawal by April 1 of the year following the year in which you turn 70 and a half.

 If you’re working for yourself, there are a number of alternatives to the solo 401(k) when it comes to saving for retirement.